marclevetin/tic-tac-toe/notes/script.md

 - automatically calculates winner!
 - doesn't let you overwrite a space that's been taken
 - button to start a new game
+-

+_Disclaimer: There's a lot in this project, so I might wave my hands and do some smoke and mirrors, not because I don't want to answer the question, but because I want to get through a lot of stuff._

 ## Anatomy of a React project
 React is often used as a Single Page Application (SPA).
 Important to note that CyberGrants does _not_ use React in this way.